7.0 Degree Programs

 - Select proposed thesis readers from a related field.
 One of the readers may be from an institution other than LTS.
 Any outside reader must be approved by the Thesis Advisor and Dean.
-M.A. thesis readers must be faculty or retired faculty members of LTS or another institution accredited by the Association of Theological Schools and/or have their accreditation recognized by the United States Department of Education (or international equivalent), and must be involved in a discipline related to the content of the thesis.
+M.T.S. thesis readers must be faculty or retired faculty members of LTS or another institution accredited by the Association of Theological Schools and/or have their accreditation recognized by the United States Department of Education (or international equivalent), and must be involved in a discipline related to the content of the thesis.

 - Secure from the readers their consent to serve.

 The thesis proposal is an 800 to 1,300 words, 12-point font, double-spaced document which shall contain the following elements:

 - Thesis Statement

 - Methodology to be applied